 iCloud: Set up Find My iPhone

 Before you can locate your devices, you need to set up iCloud and turn on Find My iPhone on each of your iOS devices and Mac computers.
-Find My iPhone requires iOS 5 or later, or OS X v10.7.5 or later.
+Find My iPhone requires an iOS device or Mac that meets minimum system requirements.

 Set up an iOS device